Wolfcop (2015) - Review

 Suggested by Netflix for previously enjoying another terribly good movie, Big Ass Spider, Wolfcop made a lasting impression before the movie even started with this picture in the preview area.

 What more could I have asked for in a preview image?
-While there's never any moments in the film where he just lies down on a human-skin rug by the fire, nor does he do a photo-shoot for a calendar, the picture still puts the exact preconceptions in your head prior to viewing: it's dumb, it's ridiculous, there's gonna be violence, and it's got a sense of humor to it.
+While there are never any moments in the film where he just lies down on a human-skin rug by the fire, nor does he do a photo shoot for a calendar, the picture still puts the exact preconceptions in your head prior to viewing: it's dumb, it's ridiculous, there's gonna be violence, and it's got a sense of humor to it.
 All these expectations were met by the time the movie was over for me.

-Lou Garou is the deputy for a small mountain town, which would be on the fast track to a ghost town if it wasn't for the fact that they had a business for alcoholics in town with the busy local bar and their annual festival event: The "Drink-n-Shoot," where hunters get drunk and go out into the forest together, because that's a good idea.
-Lou is a fervent drunk himself and considered the town's biggest fool for being so drunk and belligerant all the time.
-He couldn't even muster the energy to care about the law when witnessing a citizen being beating by gang members.
+Lou Garou is the deputy for a small mountain town, which would be on the fast track to a ghost town if it wasn't for the fact that they had a business for alcoholics in town with the busy local bar and their annual festival event: The "Drink-n-Shoot," where hunters get drunk and go out into the forest together because that's a good idea.
+Lou is a fervent drunk himself and is considered the town's biggest fool for being so drunk and belligerent all the time.
+He couldn't even muster the energy to care about the law when witnessing a citizen being beaten by gang members.

 It isn't long before Lou takes on his namesake (pronounced similarly, loup-garou is "werewolf" in French), transforming into a werewolf in one of the more surprising transformation sequences I've seen in a werewolf movie, and finds himself deep in a murder-mystery of the town that's older than he is.
 In between trying to solve a murder and the mystery of how he became a werewolf in the first place, he also uses his transformed persona to violently enforce the law, thus meeting our expectations from the title of the film.